Real Estate Talk:

 Now you have purchased the home and you want to decorate.
-You like the color pink, but does everyone else like the color pink when it is time to sell?
+You like the colour pink, but does everyone else like the colour pink when it is time to sell?
 You want more living room therefore you decide to make the house larger and in doing so, sacrifice space in the backyard.
 When it is time to sell, does everyone else like a small backyard?

 It is important to get the best price when buying but it is also important to choose the best location possible within your budget.
-A property should be as easy as possible to sell when it is time.
-If you get a great price for a property next to a highway or by train tracks, it may take a very long time to sell and you can lose money.
+A property should be as easy as possible to sell when the time comes.
+If you get a great price for a property next to a highway or by train tracks, it may take a very long time to sell and you could even lose money.

-Neutral colors in a home are also good for resale.
-Off white, creams and other light colors are better for resale.
-Buyers are attracted by space, nice bathrooms and nice kitchens.
+Neutral colours in a home are also good for resale.
+Off white, creams and other light colours are better for resale.
+Buyers are attracted by spacious rooms, nice bathrooms and functional kitchens.

-- Dated bathrooms, dated kitchens, small bedrooms, tandem or no garages, pools can be a no-starter with families with young children, location near a highway, train track or school.
+- Dated bathrooms, old-fashioned kitchens, small bedrooms, tandem garages or houses with no garage, pools can be a no-starter for families with young children.

 These are just a few issues that can generally effect resale in a negative way.
 It is better to realize these issues at the beginning then finding out at the end when selling.